Game Boy: Critical reception

-Though it was less technically advanced than the Sega Game Gear, Atari Lynx, NEC TurboExpress and other competitors, notably by not supporting color, the Game Boy's lower price along with longer battery life made it a success.
+Though it was less technically advanced than the Game Gear, Atari Lynx, NEC TurboExpress and other competitors, notably by not supporting color, the Game Boy's lower price along with longer battery life made it a success.

 The console received mixed reviews from critics.
 In a 1997 year-end review, a team of four Electronic Gaming Monthly editors gave the Game Boy scores of 7.5, 7.0, 8.0, and 2.0.
 The reviewer who contributed the 2.0 panned the system due to its monochrome display and motion blur, while his three co-reviewers praised its long battery life and strong games library, as well as the sleek, conveniently sized design of the new Game Boy Pocket model.

 Sales

 The Game Boy launched in Japan on April 21, 1989, with an initial shipment of 300,000 units, which sold out within two weeks.
 In the United States, 40,000 units were sold on its release day, July 31, 1989, and sales reached one million within weeks.
 By 1995, Nintendo of America reported that 46% of Game Boy players were female, a higher proportion than for the Nintendo Entertainment System (29%) and Super Nintendo Entertainment System (14%).

-Before the introduction of the Game Boy Color, over 59.89 million units of the various monochrome Game Boy models had been sold worldwide as of 30 September 1997.
+Over 59.89 million units of the various monochrome Game Boy models had been sold worldwide as of 30 September 1997, later increasing to 64.42 million units in late 1998 before the launch of the Game Boy Color.
 Nintendo subsequently reported only combined sales figures for the Game Boy and Game Boy Color.
 By the time of the system's discontinuation in 2003, the monochrome Game Boy models and the Game Boy Color had sold a combined total of 118.69 million units globally: 32.47 million in Japan, 44.06 million in the Americas, and 42.16 million in other regions.

 At the time of its discontinuation, the Game Boy line was the best-selling game console of all time.
 It was later surpassed by the Nintendo DS, PlayStation 2, and Nintendo Switch, making it the fourth-best-selling console as of 2025.

-By 1997, the Game Boy and Game Boy Pocket had sold over 64 million units worldwide.
-Combined lifetime sales of the Game Boy and Game Boy Color models reached approximately 118.69 million units worldwide by the time of discontinuation.